|

 implement the list algorithms, because in either list

-implementation the code juggles with the "next
+implementation the code juggles with the "next"

-" points to a node, this link
+field.
+If pointer "p" points to a node, this link

 field is accessed using the following syntax: